 In compliance with the federal NRS, it is required that all ELA students must be pre-tested using one of the state-approved ELA tests.
-Students must be post-tested with a different form of the test to document progress in the ELA course with the exception of BEST Plus which is a computer adaptive test that changes with each administration.
+Students must be post-tested with a different form of the test to document progress in the ELA course except for BEST Plus which is a computer adaptive test that changes with each administration.